layumi/ACMMM2024Workshop-UAV/README.md

 ## Workshop Schedule (GMT+11, 1/11/2024)

- 9:30~10:30am Invited Talk from Prof. Julian Kooi (Last 10 minutes will be QA)
+ 9:30~10:30am Invited Talk from Prof. Julian Kooij (Last 10 minutes will be QA)

  10:30~11:30am Invited Talk from Prof. Javen Qinfeng Shi (Last 10 minutes will be QA)